 - pepper to taste.

 - Heat 2 tablespoons of waterl in a small pan over a medium heat and sauté the onion until soft.
-Crumble in the tofu and cook gently for a minute then add the turmeric, tamari and pepper.
+Crumble in the tofu and cook gently for a minute then add the turmeric, tamari, pepper and kala namuk if using.
 Continue to heat gently for another few minutes then serve.